Christian Brothers Grammar School, Omagh: New build

 Since the construction of a new building completed in 1967, the original school building has since gone into other use as a retreat.
 A primary school, Holy Family Primary School - Junior Site (previously St Colmcille's Primary School), has been the school there since.
 Its original headmaster was Brother John Redmond.
 On its first day of activity one hundred and twenty boys, all aged between five and fifteen, showed up.

 The school moved to is present site on Kevlin Road in 1967.
 The school building officially opened on Kevlin Road on 4 September 1967.
 In 1993, after the resignation of Brother McCrohan, the school appointed its first non-clerical headmaster, Roddy Tierney, a former pupil of the school and a teacher in the school.
-The Principal is Foncy McConnell who was appointed in March 2016, having been acting Principal for the previous year, and previously Vice Principal, having taught in the school since 1987.
+The Principal is Stephen Keown, who moved to Omagh CBS in June 2025, after a previous teaching role in China.

 In 2000, the school opened a new Sports Complex at Coolnagard and, in 2007, the school won the Hogan Cup, making the school All Ireland Colleges Champions in Gaelic Football.
 The beginning of the 21st Century saw the school maintain its high standards of academic excellence, as well as an unprecedented period of sporting excellence.
 Academic rewards included record breaking A-Level and GCSE results, as well as numerous pupils attaining top place in subjects at both GCSE and A-Level.
 In 2018, the school celebrated 50 years on the Kevlin Road site.